Gerard Piqué’s special message to Paula Badosa

 I’m a Barça fan, I’m excited

-“I am a Barça fan.
+“I am a fan of Barça.
 He is a player that I have followed, he is Catalan and I am excited, ”said Paula, who turned her life around in the fall of 2020 by moving to Madrid, where she works with her new coach, former tennis player Javier Martí.